Sabra Jones: Producing

 With over 170 producing credits and a Tony nomination, Jones’ producing experience spans from Broadway to London with much in between.
 Her show Alice in Wonderland, directed by Eva Le Gallienne, opened on Broadway in 1982 garnering a Tony nomination.
 She produced the WNET13 Masterpiece Theatre Production for television.
-With The Mirror Repertory Company, Jones produced three full repertory seasons, and she continues to work for The Mirror Theater Ltd and the Greensboro Arts Alliance and Residency today.
+With The Mirror Repertory Company, Jones produced three full repertory seasons.
+She continues to work for The Mirror Theater Ltd and the Greensboro Arts Alliance and Residency today.
 Her latest production, Sinners (written by Joshua Sobol, dir.
 Brian Cox), debuted in Vermont in summer 2016 and will be performed in Boston in March.

-In a review on Sinners, Boston's Arts Fuse said "This sort of bravery has become very rare in American theater.
+In a review of Sinners, Boston's Arts Fuse said, "This sort of bravery has become very rare in American theater.
 For far too long, artists and administrators have been arrogantly confident that words such as “truth” and “freedom” mean what they have always meant; confident that the only major political problem theater has left to tackle is that of the issue of equitable representation; confident that all we need to know about enlightenment could be found via staring at our own navels.
 Our theaters have blinded themselves to the world’s most lethal evils, and have looked for every excuse to ignore its victims.
 This is why the very fact that Sinners is playing anywhere in America matters."